Tasmania JackJumpers: Franchise history

 In February 2019, the National Basketball League (NBL) indicated that Tasmania was on the league's future expansion radar.
 Twelve months later, it was revealed that Tasmania had secured an NBL licence and a team would enter the league in the 2021–22 season.

 On 1 October 2020, the team name was revealed as the Tasmania JackJumpers.
 On the eve of the team's first NBL game, Tasmanian band Luca Brasi released "Jackies Are On the March", an original theme for the team.

 In their NBL debut on 3 December 2021, the JackJumpers defeated the Brisbane Bullets 83–74 in overtime at MyState Bank Arena in Hobart.
 The JackJumpers finished the regular season in fourth place with a 17–11 record and faced the first-placed Melbourne United in the semi-finals, where they defeated United 2–1 to advance to the NBL Grand Final series.
 They ultimately lost 3–0 in the grand final to the Sydney Kings.

 In the 2023–24 NBL season, the JackJumpers returned to the NBL Grand Final series with a 2–1 semi-finals series victory over the Perth Wildcats.
 They went on to win their maiden NBL championship with a 3–2 grand final series victory over Melbourne United, becoming the first Tasmanian NBL champions since Launceston Casino City in 1981.

 As NBL champions, the JackJumpers competed in the 2024 FIBA Intercontinental Cup, becoming the first team from Oceania to play in the FIBA Intercontinental Cup.
 Tasmania finished third, after defeating Al Riyadi from Lebanon in the third place game.

 In the 2024–25 NBL season, the JackJumpers started with a 3–8 record and went on to miss the top six on percentage at 13–16.

 In February 2025, NBL owner Larry Kestelman sold the JackJumpers to a private capital firm, Altor Capital.

-In August 2025 it was announced that the JackJumpers had secured the next expansion license for the Women's National Basketball League, with the intention to establish a women's team (with a different name and branding) to commence playing in the 2026–27 WNBL season.
+In August 2025 it was announced that the JackJumpers had secured the next expansion license for the Women's National Basketball League, with the intention to establish a women's team to commence playing in the 2026–27 WNBL season.
 They will share facilities with the men's team in Hobart, and also intend to play at least half of their matches in the north of the state.
+The team name and branding was announced as Tasmania Jewels in December 2025.